You’re working hard to set up your first online business and take a moment to review all that’s on your checklist.

 Also known as attraction marketing, inbound marketing tactics focus on gifting value to your audience, so customers come to you instead of you chasing them down.

-Creating valuable content and giving it away for free is a proven way to attract new customers to your business.
+Creating and giving away content for free is a proven way to attract new customers to your business.

 Lead magnets, in particular, are used to pull in new audience members and then to nurture a trusting relationship that leads to your offer.
 They come in all different formats, such as these popular types: